saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 1. **Constructing molecular graphs from SMILES** using RDKit and PyTorch Geometric
 2. **Node and edge feature engineering**: what chemical information to encode and how
 3. **Message passing mechanics**: the core computational pattern of GNNs
-4. **Architecture variants**: GCN, GAT, MPNNunderstanding trade-offs
+4. **Architecture variants**: GCN, GAT, MPNN understanding trade-offs
 5. **Implementation details**: code for training GNNs on molecular property prediction tasks
 6. **Practical considerations**: batch processing, pooling strategies, and performance optimization